pauluswi/kiel/README.md

-# Golang Microservice with CI/CD and Kubernetes
+# kiel - golang microservice with CI/CD and kubernetes

 This repository showcases a simple Golang microservice deployed to Kubernetes with a CI/CD pipeline using GitHub Actions.